JerryWang304/cs220/README.md

-# This is repo is crested for the computer network class in shanghaiTech university
+# This repo is crested for the computer network class in shanghaiTech university